5 Beekman Street: Temple Court Building and Annex

 The original portion of the Temple Court Building is on the northern section of the lot.
 It is a red-brick and terracotta building in the Queen Anne, neo-Grec, and Renaissance Revival styles, and was originally used as an office building.
-The structure was designed by the firm of Benjamin Silliman, Jr. and James M. Farnsworth, which worked together until 1882.

-The adjoining annex at 119–121 Nassau Street to the south was designed by James M. Farnsworth, who by that time had established his own practice separate from his partnership with Silliman.
+The structure was designed by the firm of Benjamin Silliman Jr. and James Mace Farnsworth, who worked together until 1882.
+The adjoining annex at 119–121 Nassau Street to the south was designed by Farnsworth, who by that time had established his own practice.
 The annex has a limestone facade in a Romanesque Revival style.

 The Temple Court Building and Annex contains 165000 ft2 of space.
 It was purportedly "modeled after a building of the same name in London" that was part of the Inns of Court.
 Before its 2010s renovation, the Temple Court Building was one of the earliest tall fireproof buildings that survived largely in its original condition.
-It was also one of the city's earlier buildings to utilize brick and terracotta cladding, and one of the few from the late 19th century to be built around an atrium with a skylight.
+The building used steel piers on its exterior, covered with brick and architectural terracotta for additional safety.
+This also made the Temple Court Building one of the city's earlier buildings to utilize brick and terracotta cladding, and one of the few from the late 19th century to be built around an atrium with a skylight.